ethereum/ethereum-org-website/docs/enterprise/index.md

 - [Infura](https://infura.io/) *scalable API access to the Ethereum and IPFS networks*
 - [Kaleido](https://kaleido.io/) *full-stack platform for building and running cross-cloud, hybrid enterprise ecosystems*
 - [Autonity](https://www.clearmatics.com/about/) *protocol suite that implements p2p protocols and provides client software and infrastructure*
+- [Chainstack](https://chainstack.com/) *multi-cloud and multi-protocol Platform as a Service empowering businesses to rapidly build, deploy, and manage decentralized networks and services*

 ## Enterprise Features